 Net proceeds from the Listing ("Net Proceeds") amounted to approximately HK\$72.8 million.
-As at 31 December 2020, a total amount of approximately HK\$63.2 million out of the Net Proceeds had been used by the Group.
-The application of Net Proceeds during the year ended 31 December 2020 were in accordance with the section headed "Future Plans and Use of Proceeds" to the prospectus of the Company dated 28 September 2017 and the adjusted timeline as disclosed in the 2019 annual report of the Company (the "Plan") and the details are as follows:
+As at 1 January 2021 and 31 December 2021, a total amount of approximately HK\$63.2 million out of the Net Proceeds had been used by the Group and approximately HK\$9.6 million remained unused.

+As at 31 December 2021, the unused amount of Net Proceeds was placed in interest-bearing deposits with licensed banks in Hong Kong.
+The Group will gradually apply the remaining Net Proceeds in the manner in accordance with actual business needs and use up the remaining Net Proceeds by the end of 2022 as previously disclosed in the section headed "Future Plans and Use of Proceeds" to the prospectus of the Company dated 28 September 2017 and the adjusted timeline as disclosed in the 2019 annual report of the Company and the details are as follows:

-Planned use of Net Proceeds remained unused as at 1 January 2020 HK\$'000 Actual use of Net Proceeds during the year ended 31 December 2020 HK\$'000 Unused amount of Net Proceeds as at 31 December 2020 HK\$'000 Acquisition of the site facilities and equipment 9,928 279 9,649 Expansion of our workforce at both office level and site level 3,293 3,293 - Total 13,221 3,572 9,649 (Note)
+Planned use of Net Proceeds remained unused as at 1 January 2021 HK\$'000 Actual use of Net Proceeds during the year ended 31 December 2021 HK\$'000 Unused amount of Net Proceeds as at 31 December 2021 HK\$'000 Acquisition of the site facilities and equipment 9,649 9,649